45 of the Best Shows to Watch on Netflix Right Now

 9. Supacell

 Redefining the superhero genre with a fresh take on storytelling and origin stories, Supacell delves into the lives of ordinary people in South London who suddenly develop superhuman abilities.
 Unlike any superhero story you’ve seen before, the series focuses on the challenges and moral dilemmas faced by these individuals as they navigate their new powers.
-As they struggle to understand and control their abilities, they must also confront external threats and uncover the mysterious source of where their power came from.
+As they struggle to understand and control their abilities, they must also confront external threats and uncover the mysterious source of their powers.

 10. Bridgerton

 For those who may have missed it or aren’t yet caught up, Netflix’s behemoth series Bridgerton is the very embodiment of the beloved romance trope.
-In it's most recent season, the Regency era drama follows Penelope Featherington and Colin Bridgerton as their childhood friendship evolves into something much sweeter – but it’s not without its complications.
+Its third season follows Penelope Featherington and Colin Bridgerton as their childhood friendship evolves into something much sweeter, while season four turns the spotlight on the second eldest son, Benedict.

 11. Bodkin